 Can you get a Work Permit on a Friendly Nations Visa?

 Yes, when your Friendly Nations Visa is processed, you can apply for a Panama work permit.
-The Ministry of Labour issues your work permit (the Immigration Department issues your Friendly Nations visa.)
+The Ministry of Labour (MITRADEL) issues your work permit (the Immigration Department issues your Friendly Nations visa.)